By 2030, people impacted by Reep Green Solutions have taken 10,000 meaningful actions to collectively shift our community to a resilient,

 As an organization, Reep is committed to engage in the necessary learning, building of relationships, and action required to work towards reconciliation between Indigenous and non-Indigenous peoples in our community.

-To learn more about the importance of land acknowledgements and the Indigenous communities on this territory, you can visit the website of LSPIRG Know the Land
+To learn more about the importance of land and territorial acknowledgements and the Indigenous communities on this territory, you can visit the website of LSPIRG Know the Land

 United Nations Sustainable Development Goals

-The meaningful actions undertaken by participants in our programs contribute to progress on many of the United Nations sustainable development goals, and in particular to these four:
+The meaningful actions undertaken by participants in our programs contribute to progress on many of the United Nations (UN) Sustainable Development Goals (SDG), and in particular to these four: